awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

    ```

 ------
+**Note**
+`Timeout` is required by the function definition version, but `GGStreamManager` doesn't use it\.

 1. Copy the `LatestVersionArn` from the output\.
 You use this value to add the function definition version to the group version that you deploy to the core\.

-## Step 4: Create a Logger Definition and Version<a name="stream-manager-cli-create-logger-definition"></a>
+## Step 4: Create a logger definition and version<a name="stream-manager-cli-create-logger-definition"></a>

 Configure the group's logging settings\.
 For this tutorial, you configure AWS IoT Greengrass system components, user\-defined Lambda functions, and connectors to write logs to the file system of the core device\.
 You can use logs to troubleshoot any issues you might encounter\.
-For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.
+For more information, see [Monitoring with AWS IoT Greengrass logs](greengrass-logs-overview.md)\.

 1. <a name="create-logger-definition"></a>Create a logger definition that includes an initial version\.